Tour Easter Island and see the Tapati Festival

 Day 9: A morning flight takes us back to Santiago, with the day free.
 Join those who are not on the pre-trip extension for a welcome dinner party this evening.
 (B)

-Atacama Extension: $4,995.00 (per person, double occupancy) includes domestic flights within Chile; local English-speaking guide; all hotels; entry fees; ground transportation; meals as noted; and gratuities.
+Atacama Extension: CALL (per person, double occupancy) includes domestic flights within Chile; local English-speaking guide; all hotels; entry fees; ground transportation; meals as noted; and gratuities.

-Atacama Extension Single Supplement: $695.00.
+Atacama Extension Single Supplement: CALL.
 Should a roommate be requested and one not be available, the single supplement must be charged.

 Cost Does Not Include: International roundtrip airfare to Santiago, Chile; the separate donation $150.00 check to the ‘Easter Island Foundation’; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone and fax charges; or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.